 Proactive and inclusive policies have a positive impact on ALL students as they promote a culture of acceptance and respect.

 What Can SOGI-Inclusive Education Look Like?
-2 minutes

-SOGI-inclusive education is about students having conversations about diversity and the importance of treating everyone with dignity and respect.
-Teachers are best equipped to determine what is age appropriate for their students.
+SOGI-inclusive education is about students having conversations about the SOGI diversity in society and the importance of treating everyone with dignity and respect.